-- 2 tablespoons Raw brown sugar - DO NOT add sugar if you use marshmallows
+- 2 level tablespoons Raw brown sugar (or white) - (Adjust sugar if you also use marshmallows on top)

-- 35 gr Dark chocolate or choco chips
+- 1.2 ounces Dark chocolate or choco chips - 35 g

 To make the edible gift:

-- Layer all the dry ingredients into a jar or tube**, close.**In this case, you small chocolate chips.
+- Layer all the dry ingredients into a jar or tube**, close.**In this case, use small chocolate chips.

-- Write the directions on a card: "Pour the dry ingredients into a pan, add milk/plant milk and stir with a whisk.
+- Write this on a cute card: "Pour the dry ingredients into a pan, gradually add milk/plant milk and stir with a whisk.
 Turn on the heat and bring to a boil (at low heat), keep stirring.
 Turn off the heat as soon as it gets creamy"